KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/00_Datasets/README.md

 # Source
-#### Overall, around 1 million clients' 48 feature variables and 1 target variable (loan_status) comprise the dataset in this work.
-These clients were all requesting loans on the LendingClub platform and successfully received the loans.
+#### Overall, more than 1 million clients' 48 feature variables and 1 target variable (loan_status) comprise the dataset in this work.
+These clients requested loans on the LendingClub platform and successfully received the loans.
 However, some of them could not repay the loans and default.
-Generally speaking, this dataset is an imbalanced dataset with 29.7% clients defaulting, and 70.3% clients stay non-default. <br>
+This dataset is imbalanced, with 29.7% of clients defaulting and 70.3% staying non-default.  <br>
 Introducation to LendingClub: https://www.lendingclub.com/ <br> Download Link for the Dataset: https://drive.google.com/drive/folders/1COOgIR7x7Y1PH4y3j1h0ys7Ee0h3srfX?usp=sharing <br>